Sadrita404/Twin-Key/Journal.md

 ---

-## July 5th : Done With the PCB tracing
+## June 28th : Done With the PCB tracing

 So previously I have completed a schematic of the PCB and I take one day gap because I was not in my hometown, so after coming I went to look at the schematic, and then I realise that I need to do a lot of work like I have just made the schematic now I need to import that schematic into PCB designing.
 Then I need to trace all the pads.
 So today I will do all of that hopefully completed that, like the main problem is the DRC check error,  I don't know.
 I have done completing all the traces, but suddenly it's showing error.
 Hopefully, I will try my best this time.
 I will do it with all my concentration so that nothing gets out and all the pads should be routed.